cns-iu/4025C_VR/README.md

 ## V0.1.9 notes

-After the app has launched, the Console window will be visible as an overlay.
+After the app has launched, the _console_ window will be visible as an overlay.
 This is used for diagnostics.
-To hide it press the Menu button on the left controller.
+To hide it press the _menu_ button on the left controller.

 ### Left controller functions

-Any left controller actions interact with the console window as does the left ray.
+Left controller actions interact with the console window, as does the left ray.

 <p align="center">
   <img src="images/v019-6.jpg" width="400"><img src="images/v019-7.jpg" width="400">